aj6404/cms-architecture/docs/adr/002-record-architecture-decisions.md

 **Status:** Accepted
 **Date:** 13 October 2025
-**Last Updated:** 10 november 2025
+**Last Updated:** 18 December 2025
 **Author:** Adam James Brown

 ---

 ## Context and Problem Statement

 The CMS needs to send notifications to users whenever their complaint status changes - things like when a complaint is created, assigned to someone, or resolved.
 The system serves multiple organisations and each might have different notification preferences.

 The tricky bit is making sure these notifications get sent reliably without slowing down the main complaint processing.
 If someone submits a complaint, I want that to be fast - not sitting there waiting for an email to be sent before confirming the submission.